The Payment Preimage: A Bitcoin and Fintech Essential

 Join The Money Grid

-To access the full potential of digital money, you can connect to The Money Grid, a global payments network built on Bitcoin’s open foundation.
-Lightspark provides the infrastructure for instant Bitcoin transfers, self-custodial wallets with Lightning integration, and the issuance of stablecoins on a Bitcoin-native Layer 2, all designed for performance and scale.
+To access the full potential of digital money, you can connect to The Money Grid, a global payments network built on Bitcoin.
+Lightspark provides the enterprise-grade infrastructure for instant transfers, managing the entire payment preimage lifecycle to guarantee your transactions are secure and final.
+Explore our solutions to move money as freely as information on the internet.

 Power Instant Payments with the Lightning Network